MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/mpiowmi/ns-mpiowmi-_clearmpiodiskhealthcounters_in.md

 ms.assetid: 1af28545-f43f-47a2-b6a2-64fd7a408687
 ms.author: windowsdriverdev
 ms.date: 1/10/2018
-ms.keywords: "_ClearMpioDiskHealthCounters_IN, mpiowmi/PClearMpioDiskHealthCounters_IN, PClearMpioDiskHealthCounters_IN structure pointer [Storage Devices], PClearMpioDiskHealthCounters_IN, ClearMpioDiskHealthCounters_IN, *PClearMpioDiskHealthCounters_IN, ClearMpioDiskHealthCounters_IN structure [Storage Devices], mpiowmi/ClearMpioDiskHealthCounters_IN, structs-scsibus_52663a43-dc66-4b77-b30d-d60ffbea7232.xml, storage.clearmpiodiskhealthcounters_in"
+ms.keywords: PClearMpioDiskHealthCounters_IN, storage.clearmpiodiskhealthcounters_in, ClearMpioDiskHealthCounters_IN, ClearMpioDiskHealthCounters_IN structure [Storage Devices], _ClearMpioDiskHealthCounters_IN, PClearMpioDiskHealthCounters_IN structure pointer [Storage Devices], mpiowmi/PClearMpioDiskHealthCounters_IN, structs-scsibus_52663a43-dc66-4b77-b30d-d60ffbea7232.xml, mpiowmi/ClearMpioDiskHealthCounters_IN, *PClearMpioDiskHealthCounters_IN
 ms.prod: windows-hardware
 ms.technology: windows-devices
 ms.topic: struct